toddaustin07/Heatmiser/README.md

 ## Additional Information
 ### Automations
-The elements in all these devices are available in automations in the IF and THEN seconds of Routines or Rules.
+The elements in all these devices are available in automations in the IF and THEN sections of Routines or Rules.

 #### Notes
 * Thermostat Operating State:  Use only the 'Heating' or 'Idle' values for IF conditions